 American Express offers the same coverage rules as Chase.
 Car rentals you book with Membership Rewards points are covered by the card’s CDW.

-Barclays cards that provide CDW will cover rentals booked with points, but all of Barclays’ current card offerings offer rewards points linked to travel programs or brands (more on that in a moment).
+Barclays cards that provide CDW will cover rentals booked with points, but all of Barclays’ current card offerings offer rewards points linked to travel programs or brands (more on that later).

 Only two Citi cards offer CDW coverage for rentals booked with points: the Costco Anywhere Visa and the Costco Anywhere Business Visa.